 How did it all start?
 How did you fall in love with pastry and chocolate and when and how did you decide this profession was for you?

 I first started baking with my mum at home when I was ten years old and it has always been a hobby.
-In 2013 I realised it was more than this, so I decided to change career from working in business administration to training as a pastry chef.
-I moved back to Glasgow to study an HNC at City of Glasgow college and worked at the 5* Blythswood Square Hotel.
+In 2013 I realised it was more than this, so I decided to change my career from working in business administration to training as a pastry chef.
+I moved back to Glasgow to study an HNC at the City of Glasgow College and worked at the 5* Blythswood Square Hotel.
 Once I completed my studies, I moved to Barcelona for the second time, to work in the Pastelería Escribà, the oldest patisserie in Barcelona.
 This role took me further to Singapore for a month to work at the world’s first pastry theatrical event, Fantasia by Escribà at Marina Bay Sands.